demshin/private-docker-registry-ssl-s3/README.md

-# Five-step setup for private Docker repository with Let's Encrypt SSL
+# Setup Private Docker Registry

+## Features

+1. AWS S3 bucket for Registry Data
+2. Uses Letsencrypt certs
+3. Tested on AWS S3

 Make sure you have a domain name and SSH access to an instance.
-This works well under a DigitalOcean's Ubuntu with Docker and Docker Compose installed.
+This works well on Ubuntu servers with Docker and Docker Compose installed.

 ## Steps

-1. Set in `docker-compose.yml` the **REGISTRY_USER, REGISTRY_PASSWORD and DOMAIN** on the Nginx args.
-2. On `ssl_gen` set **DOMAIN** value with your domain.
+1. Create `.env` based on `.env.example` and set your vars.
-3. `docker-compose up -d`
+2. `docker-compose up -d`
-4. `chmod +x *.sh && ./ssl_gen.sh`
+3. `chmod +x *.sh && ./ssl_gen.sh`
-5. After it succeeds, start it with `docker-compose restart`
+4. After it succeeds, start it with `docker-compose restart`

 ## After it succeeds